Gertjan423/index_test_course/chapter4.md

 *** =sct

---- type:NormalExercise lang: xp: skills: key:ea2e87d3c1
+--- type:NormalExercise lang:r xp: skills: key:ae78ec7535
 ## A subset of keys
 Join based on just the x variable.
 What will happen to the duplicate y and z variables?

 *** =instructions